 How to Help Orphans-A Father to the Fatherless

-Orphaned kids around the world face the same choice as Anderson.
-Many find themselves alone, with no-one to care for them.
+Children around the world who have lost their parents face the same choice as Anderson.
+Many find themselves alone with no-one to care for them.

 Nearly 43 million children in the least-developed countries are orphans due to AIDS, armed conflicts, natural disasters, famine, abuse and other issues related to poverty.